- Turkey Instructions

 How many pounds of turkey will I need for my group?

 Answer: That's a hard one to answer but don't worry we have the perfect site to help you with this.
-We highly recommend the Butterball site because they have a wonderful tool on their page which will help you determine how turkey to buy for your guests/family.
+We highly recommend the Butterball site because they have a wonderful tool on their page which will help you determine how much turkey to buy for your guests/family.

 Can I take the Lid off while it's cooking?